UPDATE: The 2020 rules and steps for Medicaid are largely the same as they have been in recent years.

 - Current health insurance is held through a different medical program.

 - Aged 19 to 65 and earning a low income.

 - Living as a child with grandparents, stepparents or income-earning siblings.

 - The family belongs to Delaware’ Temporary Assistance for Needy Families (TANF) program already.

 - Of childbearing age (women) and in need of birth control and/or family planning services for up to 24 months after Medicaid benefits end.

 What are the requirements for Medicaid in Delaware?

 The requirements for Medicaid in Delaware are decided by the state, alone.
-So, if a patient did qualify for Medicaid in previous state of residence, that does not mean he or she is eligible for Medicaid in DE.
-Candidates must meet all Medicaid eligibility requirements in full in order to advance to the Medicaid benefits application.
+So, if a patient did qualify for Medicaid in the previous state of residence, that does not mean he or she is eligible for Medicaid in DE.
+Candidates must meet all Medicaid eligibility requirements in full in order to follow the Medicaid benefits application steps.

 The general Medicaid requirements relate to a patient’s status and presence in both the state and the country.
 First, a future beneficiary must meet requirements to be eligible for Medicaid as a U.S. citizen.
 Without United States citizenship or legal presence in the country, applicants cannot collect Medicaid benefits.
 However, those that are illegally residing may qualify for emergency medical assistance under other circumstances.